plasne/openid-connect/implementation.md

 -   app:auth:env:ROLE_FOR_SERVICE (default: service) - The name of the role that indicates this authentication is for a service (for instance, will accept an authentication bearer token).

 -   app:common:env:IS_HTTPS (default: derived) - You can specifically set whether URLs that are generated by defaults in the configuration are HTTP or HTTPS using this flag.
 You should generally just let the application decide.
 If you want more details, look at the [version 3](./version3.md) docs for how this is implemented.

 -   app:common:env:SAME_SITE (default: lax) - This determines the same-site field for all cookies.
 You can specifically set this value to "strict" or "none" (though many browsers will no longer respect "none").
 Many browsers now require "lax" for Javascript to be able to read the XSRF-TOKEN cookie.
 Generally you should leave this on "lax", but if you used a single domain for API, auth, and WFE, you might set it to "strict".

+-   app:auth:env:GOOGLE_CLIENT_ID - This is the Client ID of the Google application that can be used to authenticate the user.

+-   app:auth:env:GOOGLE_EMAIL_MUST_BE_VERIFIED (default: true) - If "true", the "email_verified" claim must be "true" in the id_token received from Google.

+-   app:auth:env:GOOGLE_DOMAIN_HINT - If you want to provide a domain hint when authenticating, you can specify it.

 ### Alternate Service Authentication